 U.S. Counter-Insurgent Operations.
 U.S. officials say that U.S. forces will remain in Iraq to defend the Iraqi government until it is capable of securing Iraq on its own.
-About 138,000 U.S. troops are in Iraq, with about another 20,000 troops permanently in Kuwait supporting OIF, and another 23,000 coalition partner forces in Iraq from 29 other countries.
-The U.S. military says another 2,000 U.S. forces will be sent to help secure the October 15 constitution referendum.
+About 150,000 U.S. troops are in Iraq, with about another 50,000 troops in Kuwait and the Persian Gulf region supporting OIF, and another 22,000 coalition partner forces in Iraq from 29 other countries.